 2017-2018 Legislative Issues

-Number One Priority - Pharmacy Reimbursement
+Number One Priority - Proposed Cuts to Pharmacy Reimbursement

 The Center for Medicaid and Medicare Services (CMS) published its Final Outpatient Drug Rule on February 1, 2016 that requires state Medicaid programs to adjust their reimbursement methodologies to an acquisition cost-based benchmark by April 1, 2017.
 On March 23, 2017, the Pennsylvania Department of Human Services (DHS) announced the proposal it plans to submit to CMS.
 This proposal includes adopting an Actual Acquisition Cost (AAC) payment methodology for ingredient cost that is based on the National Average Drug Acquisition Cost (NADAC) and adopting a professional dispensing fee of $7.
-PPA is advocating against this proposed professional dispensing fee, which is the lowest proposed in the country.
+PPA is advocating against this proposed professional dispensing fee, which is among the lowest proposed in the country.

-Governor Wolf's Proposed Cuts to PACE Pharmacy Reimbursement
+Proposed Cuts to Pharmacy PACE Reimbursement

 Click here to learn more about the proposed cuts to PACE pharmacy reimbursement.